MicroAIInc/MicroAI-Application-Performance-Monitoring/README.md

 To customize your agent settings, refer to the [Configurations Guide](docs/Configurations.md).

-If you wish to view your profile, devices or update your plan, follow this [guide](./docs/Update-Profile.md).
+If you wish to view your manage profile, or view dashboards follow this [guide](Launchpad.md).

 ## Features